Skip to content

 Frequently Asked Questions

-No. DuroMax holds a Tier B reliability rating with a score of 70 out of 100, while Genmax is rated Tier C at 60 out of 100.
-DuroMax is the more reliable brand based on available data.
+According to the scoring data, yes.
+DuroMax holds a Tier B reliability rating with a score of 70 out of 100, while Genmax is rated Tier C at 60 out of 100.

 Which brand offers better value for the money?

-DuroMax scores 5.2 on average for value compared to Genmax's 3.7, indicating that DuroMax generally delivers more performance and features relative to its price.
+DuroMax scores 5.5 on average for value compared to Genmax's 3.5, indicating that DuroMax generators generally deliver more for the price.

 Are there any categories where Genmax outperforms DuroMax?